Reviewed: 2017-10-04 - (Review Updated: 2018-01-22)

 Unca D's stories have been reviewed by many, but I did not see a review for this particular story.
 Unca D does excellent work, and this story is no exception.

-Hollis operates a junk shop/Emporium (flea market?) he inherited from his uncle.
+Hollis retired from being a molecular biochemist to operate a junk shop/Emporium (flea market?) he inherited from his uncle.
 Annie is a high school girl who works for him part time.
 Both of our characters are somewhat broken.
 Hollis' wife is a dangerous psychotic who is confined to a hospital.
 Annie lives in a dicey foster home because her mother is in prison for killing her father.

 I am a big fan of romantic as opposed to stroke stories, so this one made it into my permanent collection.